- 1 comment

-There is no doubt that Spain is a diverse and beautiful country.
-From lively Barcelona and boisterous Madrid to the historic Ronda and colorful Seville, there’s plenty to see and do in this grand Mediterranean country.
-If you’re unsure where to go in Spain — we’ve got you covered!
-Here are some of the best places to visit in Spain:
+There is no doubt that one can find activities abundant activities in Spain's diverse and beautiful terrain.
+From lively Barcelona and boisterous Madrid to the historic Ronda and colorful Seville, there is plenty to see and do in this grand Mediterranean country.
+If you’re unsure where to go while on a trip to Spain, we’ve got you covered!
+Here are some of the 12 best places to visit in Spain:

 - Visit the birthplace of renowned artist Pablo Picasso.

 - Eat fresh and delicious espetos, grilled sardines skewered on a bamboo stick, a famous Malaga treat.

 - A trip to the beaches in Malaga can be very busy, especially during peak tourist season.

 - The city seems to be undergoing constant construction to accommodate new facilities for visitors.

 Good to know: Malaga is a transportation hub and a great base for exploring southern Spain.

 Barcelona is the capital and largest city of Catalonia.
 Located directly on the Mediterranean, this city has a rich and diverse history, an extraordinary arts scene, and stunning natural beauty.
 Definitely one of the best places to go in Spain.

 - Marvel at the outstanding beauty of the (still under construction) Sagrada Familia Basilica.

 - Relax and enjoy the sun on Barcelonetta beach.